Miragon/robocorp-certification/README.md

 ### Autocompletion in ZSH

-1. If there is no directory the environment variable `FPATH` add one
+1. If there the environment variable `FPATH` does not hold any value add one
-   1. Create a directory in your home directory
+   1. Create a file in your home directory

       ```shell
       mkdir ~/.zfunc